DEV-flatiron-school-curriculum/test-repo/README.md

 ## title

-teach me how to emoji
+teach me how to emoji :+1: :smile: